-(b) If any of the answers to the above is "YES" or "UNSURE", specialist input may be requested by the Department.
+- (b) If any of the answers to the above is "YES" or "UNSURE", specialist input may be requested by the Department.
 (Information in respect of the above will often be available at the planning sections of local authorities.
-The 1:50 000 scale Regional Geotechnical Maps prepared by Geological Survey may also be used).
-The proposed site is Agriculture zoned and is located within an agricultural area of Prince Albert, just outside the Central Business District (CBD) of the town.
-The proposed site is located on an undeveloped part of the property and will be located on the north-eastern part of the property.
-The proposed site is not located on or within 32m of any surface water body.
-Dorps River is approximately 56m east of the proposed site, and there is one NFEPA wetland approximately 170m east of the site and another NFEPA wetland approximately 165m south of the proposed site.
-The site currently has patches of bare soil and is also covered with some dry vegetation and bushes.
-The site is in a degraded state when one looks at the site photos (Appendix C).
-Also refer to figure 3 below.
+The 1:50 000 scale Regional Geotechnical Maps prepared by Geological Survey may also be used). - The proposed site is not located within 32m of any watercourse or surface water body.
+Onrus River is located approximately 300m north of the proposed site, and there is a stream approximately 280m south-west of the proposed site.
+There is a dam approximately 880m north-east of the site.
+The proposed site will have no impact on any surface water bodies.
+Please refer to figure 3 below. - (c) Indicate the type of geological formation underlying the site.